zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

 <h1>Examples</h1>
 <p style="text-align:justify">
-  With only 1 robot on a 4 by 4 grid with an initial state [ ( 1, 1 ) ] and a goal state [ ( 4, 4 ) ],
+  With only 1 robot on a 4 by 4 grid with an initial state [(1, 1)] and a goal state [(4, 4)],
   breadth-first search finds the path below.
-  (This site uses animated png files to illustrate how the algorithms work.
-  If you are using a browser that does not support animated png files, please switch to one that does.)
+  (If you are using a browser that does not support animated png files, please switch to one that does.)
 </p>

 <p align="center"><img src="animations/BFS/solution1.png"/></p>